-How often has something happened to us and we have created our own story around it which raises our stress and anxiety level but which is simply not based in reality.
+How often has something happened to us and we have created our own story around it which raises our stress and anxiety levels when our own thoughts about that thing are simply not based in reality?
 Perhaps we are giving a presentation at work and one of the attendees is yawning and fidgeting.
 We interpret it personally as reflecting that we are boring and not connecting with our colleagues.
 That’s only the beginning.
 From there we begin to make judgments about our ability to competently give a presentation and if we cannot do that what hope is there for a promotion.
 Before long we have ‘awfulized” a situation without even considering the possibility that our colleague was up all night with a sick child and they are just exhausted and need some sleep.

-When we are on edge expecting the burglar we are not living in the present.
+When we are on edge expecting the burglar or something awful to happen, we are not living in the present.
 Our energy is poured into a future event of our own creation or is dwelling on a past event we cannot change.
 It is in the present that we find our most creative and productive selves.
-The next time we find ourselves expecting a burglar just BREATHE.
-Acknowledge that we are dreaming up a scenario that is robbing us of being our best and return to the present.

 I created an exercise to help us return to the present moment and become aware when we have drifted off into unhelpful thoughts and mindsets.
 It’s called the 7-Second Reset.
 It is a practice that can be incorporated anytime and anywhere in order to change the quality of your presence in the present moment.
 It has three simple steps.

 Step 1 – Uncross your legs and feel your feet firmly on the Floor.
 This simple act has the power to disengage you from your mental and emotional storytelling and bring you back to the present.